Semisimple characters for inner froms I: GL_n(D): Semisimple characters

 We now prove the uniqueness: Because of the existence of a matching~$\zeta$ we can assume by conjugation that~$\zeta$ is the identity and~$V^i=V'^i$ for all indexes~$i\in I$.
-If there is a second matching then, we obtain by Proposition~\ref{propTranstivityOfIntertwiningSimpleCharacters} two indexes~$i_1,i_2\in I$ such that $\theta_{i_1}$ and~$\theta_{i_2}$ intertwine by an isomorphism from~$V^{i_1}$ to~$V^{i_2}$.
-And thus the simple character~$\theta_{i_1}\otimes\theta_{i_2}$ intertwines with~$\theta_{i_1}\otimes\theta_{i_1}$.
+If there is a second matching then we obtain by Proposition~\ref{propTranstivityOfIntertwiningSimpleCharacters} two indexes~$i_1,i_2\in I$ such that $\theta_{i_1}$ and~$\theta_{i_2}$ intertwine by an isomorphism from~$V^{i_1}$ to~$V^{i_2}$.
+And thus the semisimple characters~$\theta|_{V^{i_1}\oplus V^{i_2}}$ and~$\theta_{i_1}^{\dag, (0,0)}$ (see Proposition~\ref{propDdag}) intertwine.
 This is a contradiction because two intertwining semisimple characters have the same number of blocks by the existence part. \end{proof}

-\begin{definition} We call the bijection~$\zeta_{\theta,\theta'}: I\ra I'$ the matching from~$\theta\in\C(\Delta)$ to~$\theta'\in\C(\Delta')$. \end{definition}
+\begin{definition} We call the bijection~$\zeta_{\theta,\Delta,\theta',\Delta'}: I\ra I'$ the matching from~$\theta\in\C(\Delta)$ to~$\theta'\in\C(\Delta')$. \end{definition}

-\begin{corollary} Suppose that~$\theta\in\C(\Delta)$ and~$\theta'\in\C(\Delta')$ are transfers then~$\bar{\zeta}_{\Delta,\Delta'}=\bar{\zeta}_{\theta,\theta'}$. \end{corollary}
+\begin{corollary} Suppose that~$\theta\in\C(\Delta)$ and~$\theta'\in\C(\Delta')$ are transfers then~$\zeta_{\Delta,\Delta'}=\zeta_{\theta,\Delta,\theta',\Delta'}$. \end{corollary}

 \begin{proof} By Proposition~\ref{propMatchingGLDStrata} there is an element~$g\in\prod_i\End_D(V^i,V'^{\zeta_{\Delta,\Delta'}(i)})$ which intertwines~$\Delta$ with~$\Delta'$ and thus~$\theta$ with~$\theta'$, because they are transfers. \end{proof}